 Pretty much the only time we’d consider buying outdoor gear from Amazon is if it’s not available at REI or REI-Outlet (which typically occurs if the item is an older version or discontinued).

-If you’d like to give REI a try, I’d also recommend becoming an REI member, which only costs $20 and is good for life, but it pays you back the more you use it.
+If you’d like to give REI a try, I’d also recommend becoming an REI member, which only costs $20 $30 (now includes free shipping) and is good for life, but it pays you back the more you use it.

 Click the button below to get started.